JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Swipe/README.md

 #### NOTE
 The order of the sequence is made with the order that the markers are in the HMTL file.
 In the reference example the order will be : my1, my2, my3 .
-In the second example (without reference) the order will be : my1, my3, my2.
-As so, the sequences are different.
 #

 ### Events